 Mr. Chairman and Members of the Committee:

 I am pleased to present the President’s Budget request for the National Eye Institute (NEI) of the National Institutes of Health (NIH).
-The fiscal year (FY) 2014 budget of $699,216,000 includes a decrease of $2,191,000 below the comparable FY 2012 level of $701,407,000.
-As the director of the NEI, it is my privilege to report on the many research opportunities that exist to reduce the burden of eye disease.
+The fiscal year (FY) 2016 budget proposal is $695,154 million, which is $18.9 million more than the FY 2015 enacted level.
+As the director of the NEI, it is my privilege to report on the many scientific discoveries and translation of these discoveries to reduce the burden of eye disease.

 Dr. Sieving became director of the National Eye Institute, NIH, in 2001.
 He came from the University of Michigan Medical School, where he was the Paul R. Lichter Professor of Ophthalmic Genetics and the founding Director of the Center for Retinal and Macular Degeneration in the Department of Ophthalmology and Visual Sciences.

 After undergraduate work in history and physics at Valparaiso University, Dr. Sieving studied nuclear physics at Yale Graduate School in 1970-73 under D. Allan Bromley and attended Yale Law School from 1973-74.
 He received his M.D. from the University of Illinois College of Medicine in 1978 and a Ph.D. in bioengineering from the University of Illinois Graduate College in 1981.
 Dr. Sieving completed an ophthalmology residency at the University of Illinois Eye and Ear Infirmary in Chicago.
 After post-doctoral study of retinal physiology with Roy H. Steinberg in 1982-83 at the University of California, San Francisco, he did a clinical fellowship in genetic retinal degenerations with Eliot Berson in 1984-85 at Harvard Medical School, Massachusetts Eye and Ear Infirmary.